-Conditions of registration for JPMorgan Chase Bank, N.A. in New Zealand
+Conditions of Registration for JPMorgan Chase Bank, N.A. in New Zealand

-There was a change to the Conditions of Registration which came into effect on 1 May 2020.
-The registration of JPMorgan Chase Bank, N.A. ("the registered bank") in New Zealand is subject to the following conditions:
+The registration of JPMorgan Chase Bank, N.A. ("the registered bank") in New Zealand is subject to the following conditions as at 31 December 2021:

 1. That the banking group does not conduct any non-financial activities that in aggregate are material relative to its total activities.